Last Updated: November 10, 2022

 We like to give insight when it comes to changing a connector supplier.
 Let’s say a singlemode SC connector as example….

 Starting from the point that the SC is an industrial standard connector, everyone knows that it is standardized on the connection point, meaning that all other area’s like the inner-housing, ferrule size and ferrule shape, housing color, backside and strain relief boot are custom to the manufacturer.

 Let’s focus on each section of the connector and share with you some thoughts:

 Ferrule size: specification of ferrules is critical to performance.
 Often we look at the inner diameter but we learn that very limited customers do have the ability for incoming inspection.
-FOC offers gauge kits to confirm if you receive the right inner diameter in the range of 125-128u in incrementals of 0.5um and assure that you receive the quality you’re paying for.
-It still happens, and most of our customers will agree, that that the connector manufacturer change their ferrule supplier.
-You might not notice this untill you polish the connector and discover that you see a change in geometry.
+FOC offers gauge kits to confirm if you receive the right inner diameter in the range of 125-128u in incremental of 0.5um and assure that you receive the quality you’re paying for.
+It still happens, and most of our customers will agree, that the connector manufacturer change their ferrule supplier.
+You might not notice this until you polish the connector and discover that you see a change in geometry.
 The shape of the ferrule is directly related to polishing thus geometry and IL and RL values of the assembly.

 Housing color: everyone knows that the industry colors on connector housings are standardized by RAL colors (blue, beige, green), however it’s unfortunately a regular case that blue housings (singlemode) are mixed with 127u ferrules connector housings.
 These are the cheaper singlemode connectors.
-Due to the 2u misallignment of the core, IL and RL values are significantly worse.
+Due to the 2u misalignment of the core, IL and RL values are significantly worse.
 Also here a gauge kit will be instrumental in incoming inspection.

 Over the course of the blogs we will focus on various connector challenges, developments in various applications.
 If you have any specific question we would encourage you to contact FOC to work with you finding your solution.